matusm/NMM2profile/README.md

    8: reference to the hight value of the center of scan field (or profile)

-   9: reference to connecting plane (or line)
+   9: reference to connecting line

-   10: reference to LSQ plane (or line)
+   10: reference to LSQ line

    11: first apply 9, then 1